andrejjh/andrejjh.github.io/index.md

 ![me](images/andrejjh.png)
 >Hi there!

->With 30+ years experience in Software Development (mostly Database, OpenData, GIS and web apps), I 've seen a wide variety of technologies, programming languages and paradigm changes.
+>With 35+ years experience in Software Development (mostly Database, OpenData, GIS and web apps), I 've seen a wide variety of technologies, programming languages and paradigm changes.

 >My current job is IT Software Engineer at Belgian Biodiversity Platform and Belgian GBIF Node manager.

 >Before that, I've been working in *Banking systems*(CIG-Intersys), *Digital TV*(Sony Electronics) and *e-Learning platform*(Université Libre de Bruxelles).

->Last but certainly not least, I'm the proud father of four children.
+>Last but certainly not least, I'm the proud father of four children and very recently grandfather.

 >André Heughebaert